How Trump abandoned his pledge to ‘drain the swamp’

 It was quickly a hit with Trump’s most enthusiastic supporters, entering the lexicon of call-and-response cries at his signature rallies.
 It remains one of the most popular chants and resonant messages, campaign aides say.

 “We’re going to go to Washington.
 We’re going to drain the swamp,” Trump said at a North Carolina rally in 2016.
 As the crowd picked up the chant — “Drain the swamp!
 Drain the swamp!” — Trump explained that when he first heard the phrase, he hated it.
-He thought it was “hokie.”
+He thought it was “hokey.”
 But then he said he noticed how crowds responded.

 “The place went crazy,” he said, adding: “Now I love the expression.
 I think it was genius.”